Peng Cheng (serial killer): Formation of gang

-Following Hu's murder, Cheng developed an interest in dog breeding, buying a large fence around his and later his neighbor's yards, which served as an impromptu dog farm where he kept between 20 and 30 different wolfdogs.
+Following Hu's murder, Peng developed an interest in dog breeding, buying a large fence around his and later his neighbour's yards, which served as an impromptu dog farm where he kept between 20 and 30 different wolfdogs.
 However, due to the expensive nature of this hobby and the low wage he earned at his job at the forestry institute, he came to the conclusion that the quickest way to make money was to organize a small gang and start robbing various establishments.

 The first person he recruited was his cousin, Shao Xiaodan, who had coincidentally been hired as a temporary worker at the Lin Ke Forestry Institute.
 When approached with the offer, he immediately accepted, and the two men now planned on how to acquire firearms.
-Eventually, Cheng learned that on 18 October 1990, a subsidiary of the institute had bought a batch of products he believed to be weaponry, so he and Shao snuck inside one of the warehouses and searched through a few of the boxes before locating one that stored several shotguns.
-They took eight of the shotguns and brought them back to Cheng's house, where they sawed off the barrels and stocks of two of the weapons to make them easier to carry, while the remaining six were hidden on the roof of a shed.
-In order to practice his aim, Cheng would shoot at chickens and ducks in the courtyard, whose corpses he would later use as food for his dogs.
-As he did this often, his neighbors had grown used to it, which would aid him in some of the later murders.
+Eventually, he learned that on 18 October 1990, a subsidiary of the institute had bought a batch of products he believed to be weaponry, so he and Shao snuck inside one of the warehouses and searched through a few of the boxes before locating one that stored several shotguns.
+They took eight of the shotguns and brought them back to Peng's house, where they sawed off the barrels and stocks of two of the weapons to make them easier to carry, while the remaining six were hidden on the roof of a shed.
+In order to practice his aim, Peng would shoot at chickens and ducks in the courtyard, whose corpses he would later use as food for his dogs.
+As he did this often, his neighbours had grown used to it, which would aid him in some of the later murders.

-For the next few months, Cheng and Shao stole small items around the institute, mostly consisting of food, furniture, plants, and occasionally money, all of which amounted to around 10,000 yuan.
-Eventually, Cheng started searching for more accomplices.
+For the next few months, Peng and Shao stole small items around the institute, mostly consisting of food, furniture, plants, and occasionally money, all of which amounted to around 10,000 yuan.
+Eventually, he started searching for more accomplices.
 In December 1990, he found a potential candidate in his younger friend, Yu Dawei, an employee of the Yinchuan Great Wall Trading Company who complained that his manager, Mr. Li, was withholding a big payment of money.
 Utilizing this, he promised Dawei that he would help him and would collect the debt from Mr. Li.
-After Dawei left, Cheng started planning a way for him and his accomplices to acquire a car.
+After Dawei left, he started planning a way for him and his accomplices to acquire a car.